MSchmoecker/VNEI/README.md

 - Discord: Margmas#9562

 ## Changelog
+0.7.3
+- Fixed plants (carrot/onion/...) were not shown in the search
+- Fixed right-click on type toggle was not working when favorites were enabled

 0.7.2
 - Fixed error when player respawned while having 'Show Only Known' turned on
 - Fixed tab buttons had to be pressed twice to correctly switch tabs